-This pudding mix pumpkin bread is something I adapted from a BB online recipe and allrecipes.com.
-Both of these recipes make double loaves, so I halved the recipe and played around with the flavorings a tiny bit.
-My version is below, but I think they are all more or less the same.
-The key ingredient is the pudding mix and the intro on allrecipes.com saying “think of this as pumpkin pie in bread form” is good advice.
+Pudding Mix Pumpkin Bread is something I adapted from allrecipes.com and BBonline.
+My version is below, but I think they are all more or less the same with the key ingredient being pudding mix.
+Also, the intro on allrecipes.com saying "think of this as pumpkin pie in bread form" is good advice.

 When I took the loaf out of the oven, I really wanted to cut into it.
 Of course since I baked it for my grandma, I couldn't, because that would have been rude.
 In hindsight, I don't think she would have cared, but at the time I felt I should keep it whole.
 All I can say is it smelled so good, and I could tell after doing the toothpick test that it was going to be a very, very moist bread.

-I called my grandmother after the holiday and tried to get an objective review.
+I called my grandmother after the holiday and tried to get an objective review of Pudding Mix Pumpkin Bread.
 She said she liked it a lot, commented on how moist it was, then asked my opinion as to how she should prepare it.
 That is, whether it should be toasted or what.
-This kind of led me to believe that maybe she found it too moist, but she said she didn’t.
+This kind of led me to believe that maybe she found it too moist, but she said she didn't.
 Anyway, if someone makes this, please let me know.
-If should have made a batch of this today instead of those brownies.

 Pudding Mix Pumpkin Bread with Dark Chocolate Chips